DLR-MO/obj_track_ros/README.md

 With this package you can continuously track the poses of rigid objects specified as mesh geometries.

 The ROS 2 node is configured at launch to subscribe to one or multiple camera feeds.
-Tracked objects are registered by publishing TrackedObject messages to the node at runtime.
+Tracked objects are registered by publishing [TrackedObject](./msg/TrackedObject.msg) messages to the node at runtime.
-The results can be observed by subscribing to the TrackResult messages, or visualized as overlay in RViz.
+The results can be observed by subscribing to the [TrackedResult](./msg/TrackedResult.msg) messages, or visualized as overlay in RViz.

 ![Rviz screenshot showing two images with the tracked object as overlay and the estimated pose being published as tf frame.](img/rviz_screenshot_1.png)

 ## Installation

-### Prerequisites
+This package is currently only provided as source build, and requires the following dependencies to be provided:

 * **ROS 2** Jazzy (or newer) with configured rosdeps
 * **OpenCV** including the modules: